 While Tidbinbilla and Namadgi are the obvious places to explore local Aboriginal culture, there are many other opportunities nearby.

 - The Aboriginal and Torres Strait Islander Heritage Trail at the Australian National University (ANU) explores the significance of the campus area.
 Guide brochures for the self-guided trail are available online, from ANU libraries, or use the ANU Walks App.

 - The National Botanic Gardens’ Aboriginal Plant Use Trail is one way to learn more about and appreciate Aboriginal people’s knowledge and use of plants in Australia.

 - Canberra parks and reserves protect a range of heritage sites such as Gubur Dharura ochre ground in Diane Barwick St Franklin, Scarred trees in Langtree Cres Crace, and grinding grooves near Christmas St Theodore.
 At Girrawah Park in Ngunnawal (Gamburra St) learn about local stone artifacts via the Canberra tracks App.
 Of course, treat these areas with respect.

-This article appeared in ParentACTion Magazine, Term 1, 2020.
+This is an edited version of an article that appeared in ParentACTion Magazine, Term 1, 2020.